-To find out how we can help repair your piece of furniture, just complete the form below for a no obligation quotation.
+Read more about our antique furniture restoration services, or to find out how we can help repair your piece of furniture, just complete the form below for a no obligation quotation.

 Yes, we can easily fix this common problem, one of our furniture team will track down all the parts which are loose or broken and causing the wobble.
 Often bolts or joints have become loose when the weight of a person adds stress and weakens the joint.Fixed properly the item will be strong and provide support for years to come.

 Our skilled craftsmen can often source period handles, hinges, castors and feet, should it not be possible to locate the missing item then we can recreate the missing part from new materials and age it to match the rest of the piece.